stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/00_Partial_Caching.md

 ## Uncached

-Yhe template tag 'uncached' can be used - it is the exact equivalent of a cached block with an if condition that always returns false.
+The template tag 'uncached' can be used - it is the exact equivalent of a cached block with an if condition that always returns false.
 The key and conditionals in an uncached tag are ignored, so you can easily temporarily disable a particular cache block by changing just the tag, leaving the key and conditional intact.